Military Advocate General: Military Prosecution

 Headed by the Chief Military Prosecutor, they are responsible for criminal prosecution.
 The Chief Military Prosecutor has exclusive authority to submit appeals to the Military Court of Appeals over rulings rendered by the District Military Tribunals.

 The Military Prosecution is responsible for upholding the rule of law in the IDF by enforcing the law against IDF soldiers that have committed offences under the jurisdiction of the military justice system.
-Additionally, the Military Prosecution is responsible for prosecuting residents of Judea and Samaria that have violated the law and are under the jurisdiction of the Military Courts.
+Additionally, the Military Prosecution is responsible for prosecuting residents of the West Bank that have violated the law and are under the jurisdiction of the Military Courts.

 Officers in the Military Prosecution handle cases that concern offences that have occurred within the military context or have a military service nexus.
 In addition, they also handle cases concerning crimes that are unique to the military legal system, such as absenteeism.

 Military Defense

 Responsible for defending soldiers and officers before the military tribunals, during appeals to the Military Court of Appeals, and providing representation and legal advice to members of the military while they undergo an investigation.

 The Military Defense specializes in the defense of soldiers in military-criminal law, and consists of dozens of enlisted defense lawyers working in each district of the Military Courts, as well as numerous lawyers serving in reserve duty.
 The military defenders handle thousands of cases annually dealing with a variety of offences in the military justice system, and assist soldiers and commanders throughout legal and related proceedings.

-Through individual cases as well as the advancement of different initiatives, the Military Defense assists soldiers under investigation and under trial, furthers the rights of soldiers, and contributes to the pursuit of justice.
-This is all done unwaveringly, independently and tirelessly.